reesekunz/team-builder/projectREADME.md

 1. in created Form.js file => set up component with imports/exports and use state

-2. in form.js => build out component using spread operator and computer properties
+2. in form.js => build out component using spread operator and computer properties.
+Return the inputs you want the user to fill out in the form (name, email, role)